 Black Circle That is Going to Be.
-Flash Artwork.
+Animation Flash Artwork.
 2008.
+Converted to GIF animation (2019).
 Gil Dekel.

 “What interests me is not the square or the circle, but what is in between